okram999/genai-assistant/README.md

 ## What is this?
 - A chatbot thats interacting with a Generative AI backend.
 In this project, multiple data files of various types (.pdf/.csv/.txt) in `Amazon S3` is embedded in a vector store (Pinecone db).
-These vectors are fed as context to the LLM (`GPT-3`) by LangChain to respond to the user queries.
+These vectors are fed as context to an LLM in Amazon Bedrock.
+LangChain is the framework used in this project.

 ## To run this project in your local workspace: